Edit Template

 one solar kit.
 This impacts the village in a positive way.
 Your contribution will be greatly appreciated.

 Before any borehole can be drilled, it is necessary to carry out a water survey.
-The purpose of the survey is to locate a site with the highest chance of finding groundwater.
+The main purpose of the survey is to locate a site with the highest chance of finding groundwater.

 A donation of €300 allows Mpilo Foundation to request a water survey near one of the villages or schools that need a borehole.
 Your donation will contribute greatly towards this goal.